-Husky freshman Gabbie Plain throws perfect game
+Freshman Gabbie Plain throws seventh perfect game in Husky softball history

 • Over her last 19 innings, Plain has a 0.39 WHIP.
 She has allowed two or fewer hits in 11 of her 17 appearances.

-• Plain has 100 strikeouts on the season giving Washington its first pair of 100 K pitchers since 2014.
+• Plain has 100 strikeouts on the season, giving Washington its first pair of 100-K pitchers since 2014.
 Taran Alvelo has 186 strikeouts for the Huskies.

 • Gibson hit her second triple in her last three plate appearances.

-• UW Taylor Van Zee, who was 3 for 3 to raise her batting average to .418, became the second Husky ever with 60 doubles, joining Sara Pickering.
+• UW’s Taylor Van Zee, who was 3 for 3 to raise her batting average to .418, became the second Husky ever with 60 doubles, joining Sara Pickering.

 Van Zee also became the eighth active player in the NCAA with 250 career hits.